cosin2077/chaty/README.md

 👋 Welcome!
-Supo is an open source project! which can be installed with 'npm i -g supo', and it aims to provide multiple service options, including private web service, Telegram Bot service, NodeJS API service, and WeChat robot service.
+Chaty is an open source project! which can be installed with 'npm i -g chaty', and it aims to provide multiple service options, including private web service, Telegram Bot service, NodeJS API service, and WeChat robot service.

-Supo is powered by gpt-3.5-turbo (latest excellent API provided by openAI).
+Chaty is powered by gpt-3.5-turbo (latest excellent API provided by openAI).

 ## Installation🤖

-Supo is a application based on Node.js, and can be installed with the following command:
+Chaty is a application based on Node.js, and can be installed with the following command:

 ```
-npm i -g supo
+npm i -g chaty
 ```

 ## Services🌍

-Supo provides multiple service options, and you can choose the most suitable one according to your needs.
+Chaty provides multiple service options, and you can choose the most suitable one according to your needs.
 ```
 -[x] Private Web Service🚀
 -[x] NodeJS API Service